serenity-is/docs/api/js/corelib/functions/sanitizeHtml.md

 `string`

-The HTML string to sanitize.
+Untrusted HTML markup to sanitize.
+Falsy values return an empty string; strings without HTML tags/entities are returned as-is (fast path).

 ## Returns

 `string`

-The sanitized HTML string.
+The sanitized HTML string safe for insertion via `innerHTML`.

+## Remarks

+This duplicates the basic DOM sanitizer logic so corelib works standalone with or without SleekGrid loaded.